naufalmuafi/bank-customer-churn-prediction/Project_Documentation.md

 A comparison of model accuracies revealed that the Support Vector Classifier (SVC) achieved the highest accuracy on both training and test sets.

 ![model-comparison](https://github.com/naufalmuafi/bank-customer-churn-prediction/assets/72964378/1e82fe2c-8559-4acd-85e4-748ec01f22fe)

-The confusion matrix is a table that summarizes the performance of a classification model by comparing the predicted and actual class labels.
-It consists of four values: true positives (TP), false positives (FP), true negatives (TN), and false negatives (FN).

 ## Model Prediction